Davinci-Kitchen-GmbH/ur-robotiq-gripper/README.md

 The code was tested on Robotiq Hand-E and was originally developed for the Gripper 2F-85.
 Since the 2F-140 is controlled just as the 2F-85 it is save to assume that the code works for all these 3 types of Robotiq grippers.

 The code was originally written by the team of [SDU Robotics](https://gitlab.com/sdurobotics) and adapted by us to use with asyncio.
-You can find further thoughts an explanation regarding the control of Robotiq grippers attached to a UR arm on their [Website](https://sdurobotics.gitlab.io/ur_rtde/guides/guides.html#use-with-robotiq-gripper).
+You can find further thoughts and explanations regarding the control of Robotiq grippers attached to a UR arm on their [Website](https://sdurobotics.gitlab.io/ur_rtde/guides/guides.html#use-with-robotiq-gripper).

 ## Usage